 Bad Fuel Pressure Regulator Symptoms

-1) Decreased Fuel Efficiency
+1) Poor Fuel Economy

-You can have more air than fuel in the mixture.
+If there is very low pressure, fuel will move in a very sluggish manner.
+In such conditions, your engine cylinder will not receive a sufficient amount of fuel, and the air-fuel mixture may have more air than fuel.
 The engine will try to compensate by working harder.
 It will try to draw in more fuel.
 This causes the car to consume more gas than usual.

 2) Engine Misfires

-3) Black Smoke from the Exhaust Tailpipe
+3) Black Smoke from Tailpipe

-An engine that is working in a normal fashion will never show smoke from the tailpipe.
+A normal working engine doesn’t emit smoke from the tailpipe.
 It is one of the surest signs that the engine is using the right air-fuel mixture.
+In some cases, the smoke may be somewhat white or gray.
+This is still quite normal.

 Black smoke from the exhaust can also be a sign of a clogged air filter.
 In a worst-case scenario, damaged fuel injectors can also produce black smoke.

-4) Loss in Acceleration
+4) Poor Acceleration

 5) Leaking Fuel